vanessabau/EmployeeDirectory/employeedirectory/README.md

 ### Installation

-To use run 'npm install' from terminal on to add dependencies.
+To use locally React must be installed.
+Install dependencies by running "npm install" in the terminal.

 ### Useage

-This is a CLI application to be used from the terminal.
-Once dependencies are installed open terminal and run 'node index' then follow the prompts.
+This is currently only a front-end application.
+To use locall run 'npm start' from the terminal, otherwise visit the deployed version's url.

 ### Licensing